Former Boss Lorgat Named To Cricket South Africa Interim Board - UrduPoint

 Before his suspension, Moroe alienated the national cricketers' association and banned five journalists who had been critical of his decisions.

-CSA president Chris Anzanian, who was repeatedly criticised for poor leadership, quit soon after amid reports of "gross credit card abuse" within the governing body.
+CSA president Chris Nenzani, who was repeatedly criticised for poor leadership, quit soon after, amid reports of "gross credit card abuse" within the governing body.

 Sponsors, including one of the big five South African banks, abandoned the organisation, saying involvement with cricket was affecting their reputation.

-Sports minister Nath Hetherward, who announced the stand-in board, said the members were "men and women with a range of skills in law, governance, business and international relations".
+Sports minister Nathi Mthethwa, who announced the stand-in board, said the members were "men and women with a range of skills in law, governance, business and international relations".

 "People do not trust us (cricket officials) to do the right thing and I do not think credibility will come back overnight.